-In 2017 Shannon decided to return to school to pursue a PhD in Information Science at the University at Albany to study the effects of makerspaces and maker style learning activities on student outcomes.
+In 2017 Shannon decided to return to school to pursue a PhD in Information Science at the University at Albany to study the effects of makerspaces and maker style learning activities.

-From 2017 to present she serves in various roles in the Information Science School Library program, including adjunct lecturer and most recently as full time lecturer and assistant director of the program.
+From 2017 to 2021 she served in various roles in the Information Science School Library program, including adjunct lecturer, full time lecturer and assistant director of the program.

 Shannon has an avid interest in the areas of technology in education and online learning.
 She is a self-proclaimed lifelong learner, and does not shy away from the opportunity for a challenge.
 She continues to pursue new knowledge by participating in a number of professional development opportunities.